 We define and study the class of belief-invariant communication equilibria and compare it with the classes of communication equilibria and correlated equilibria.
 We discuss, always in the language of game theory, relevant examples from physics [CHSH69, GHSZ90, BL13, PKL+15] and we introduce new ones.
+Our examples are applied to the study of the social welfare of games.
+Namely, we exhibit a game where belief-invariance is socially better than any correlated equilibrium, and a game where all non-belief-invariant communication equilibria have a suboptimal social welfare.

-We finally show that there is a subclass of the belief-invariant correlations that will give rise to the interesting concept of "fully private correlations": not only the correlation does not reveal the type of a player to other players, but also parts do not need to reveal their type to a mediator.
-However, in order to achieve efficient equilibrium outcomes that would be impossible to achieve without an informed mediator, one needs to rely on quantum effects.
+We then proceed to show that there is a subclass of the belief-invariant correlations that gives rise to the interesting concept of "fully private correlations": correlations that reveal the type of a player neither to the other players nor to the mediator, and still can achieve equilibrium outcomes that would be impossible without an informed mediator.
+However, to implement this class one needs to rely on quantum mechanical effects.
 For this reason, in a stand-alone section, we give a brief introduction to some basic linear algebraic notions behind quantum mechanics and we consider a class of correlations that arises from observing a shared quantum mechanical state.
 We will prove that there are games for which the resulting equilibria are better than the ones that may be achieved without quantum effects.
 Note that we need games of incomplete information to exhibit this quantum advantage: Zhang [Zha12] proved that in games of full information, there can be no quantum advantage.